kamerynjw/kamerynjw.github.io/teaching/2018/math302/syllabus.md

 Exam Policy
 ====

-There will be two midterms, dates to be announced, and a cumulative final exam. **There will be no make-up exams.** If you will be absent for an exam, contact me in advance so that we can schedule an alternate, earlier, time for you to take the exam.
+There will be two midterms, and a cumulative final exam. **There will be no make-up exams.** If you will be absent for an exam, contact me in advance so that we can schedule an alternate, earlier, time for you to take the exam.

+Tentative midterm dates:

+* Midterm 1: Friday, September 28.

+* Midterm 2: Wednesday, November 21.

 Final exams will not be given early.